lufinkey/react-native-spotify/README.md

 ### Types

-- **Auth**
+- **Session**

 	Contains information about authentication data

 	- *Properties*

 		- **accessToken** - A token used to communicate with the Spotify API
+		- **expireTime** - The time that the access token expires, in milliseconds from January 1, 1970 00:00:00 UTC
 		- **refreshToken** - An encrypted token used to get a new access token when they expire.
 This should be encrypted by your token swap service, as per OAuth standards.
-		- **expireTime** - The time that the access token expires, in milliseconds from January 1, 1970 00:00:00 UTC
+		- **scopes** - Am array of scopes that the session has access to.
+A list of scopes can be found [here](https://developer.spotify.com/web-api/using-scopes/).